crownie-hub/TSN-Setup/docs/ptp-configuration.md

 ## On the Sender Node (e.g., BeagleBone Black )

-1. You can also change `slaveOnly` option to 1 on the slaves and reduce priority
+1. You can change `slaveOnly` option to 1 on the slaves and reduce priority
 ```
 slaveonly       1
 priority1		255